Pocketzen/cse15l-lab-reports/lab1.md

 - Working directory: /home
 - The command concatenates and prints the content of /home/lecture1.
 From line 2, lecture1 is a directory.
 - Error?
-Yes, the cat command is intended to print the output of a file rather
+Yes, the cat command is intended to print the output of a file that's not a directory.
-  than noting a file was actually a directory instead
+         A directory does not need data to be read and outputted using the cat command.

 ---
 ## 3. cd, ls, and cat commands using a path to a file as an argument